[UPDATE: Watch Senator O'Mara's reaction to today's Senate Investigations Committee HERE.]

 Also, in session today, Senator O’Mara will once again advance an amendment to strip the Governor of his emergency powers and rightfully restore the Legislature as a co-equal branch of government.
 Senate Republicans have done so each day the Legislature is in session, but Senate Democrats continue to vote it down.

-To watch today’s meeting of the Senate Committee on Investigations and Government Operations, click here.
+[View today's meeting of the Senate Investigations Committee HERE.]